4

 kanpe

-expects that (event) happens
+x₁ expects that x₂ (event) happens

 ko surla Relax!